logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/authoring-test-procedures-under-on-premises-tfs/uploading-ta-test-modules-test-cases-to-tfs.md

 ---
 title: "Uploading TestArchitect test modules/test cases to Team Foundation Server"
-linktitle: "Uploading TestArchitect test modules/test cases to Team Foundation Server"
+linktitle: "Uploading TA test modules/test cases to TFS"
 description: "TestArchitect test cases and test modules can be uploaded to the TFS server, which also establishes one-to-one mappings between the two sets of test cases."
 weight: 6
 aliases: